 It doesn’t have to be so dense.

-2. Change up the look.
-Now that you have picked your boring yet classy font, it’s time to make some adjustments.
+Change up the look.
+Now that you have picked your boring yet classy font, it’s time to make some adjustments for your graphic design and marketing.
 Squeeze those letters together a little bit or add more space between your lines or your paragraphs.
 Making changes like this will add some sophistication, whereas leaving your body copy on the default settings will make you look like an amateur.

 Stay tuned for more rules about laying out your body copy.
 There is quite a bit to remember.
 Do you have any thoughts about body copy that you would like to share?
 We would love to hear them.
-Stay tuned for more tip on body copy in graphic design.
+Stay tuned for more tips on body copy in graphic design and marketing.

 Latest posts by Carolyn Byard (see all)